2026 Women's European Water Polo Championship: Format

-The 16 teams will be split into four groups of four teams.
-In each group there will be two teams from the last tournament and two teams from the qualifiers.
-They will play a round-robin in their groups.
-The top two teams of each group will advance to the second group stage (Group A & Group C in Group E and Group B & Group D in Group F) with all results are carried over, while the bottom two drop down to the classification round.
+The 16 teams were drawn into four groups of four teams.
+In each group, there were two teams from the last tournament and two teams from the qualifiers.
+They played a round-robin in their groups.
+The top two teams of each group advanced to the main round (Group A & Group C formed Group E and Group B & Group D formed Group F) with all results against the teams that advanced aswell carried over.
+The bottom two teams were dropped to the classification round, which was played in a similar style to the main round.